CyberMonitor/orquestra-docs/v1/content/tutorials/probabilistic-modeling-with-quantum-circuits.md

 ## Plotting the results

 In order to plot the training process, we use the file `plot_qcbm_opt_history.py`.
-In the repo, you can find it in the folder named `examples`.
+In the `z-quantum-qcbm` repository, you can find it in the folder named `examples`.
 This plots the results from the existing `qcbm_example.json` file, but if you'd like to plot the results of your own training, please change the name to your json file in line 22.

 ```python
 import json